310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 {% endbubble %}

 {% bubble Chiaki sad2 %}
 You see, Takamine lives right by my dorm room, and… He apparently hasn’t been showing up in his room for the past few days.
-I only discovered this when Tenma-kun asked me if something had happened.
+I only discovered this when Tenma-kun[^1] asked me if something had happened.
 {% endbubble %}

 {% bubble Kanata curious %}